EngJay/EngJay/README.md

 ### Hi there 👋

-I'm Jason, a passionate software engineer with over 8 years of experience.
+I'm Jason, a passionate software engineer with over a decade of experience across a broad range of software development areas.
 I specialize in embedded software engineering using C/C++, embedded DevOps, and Agile methodologies, with a background in full-stack web development.
 As a voracious life-long learner, I have a demonstrated ability to innovate, drive continuous improvement, and ensure successful outcomes through systems thinking and creative problem-solving.

 Currently, I'm seeking a new role to further my growth as an engineer and team member.
 For several years, I have collaborated with control systems experts to develop software for systems that control traction, propulsion, charging, and other safety-critical applications.
 I have also focused on continuously improving the processes used in these projects.
 I thrive on the challenges posed by such projects and enjoy collaborating with engineers from a wide range of disciplines.

-Outside of my work as a software engineer, I am passionate about jiu-jitsu.
+Outside of my work as a software engineer, I'm passionate about jiu-jitsu.
 I have been practicing jiu-jitsu for as long as I have been working with software, finding it a perfect physically-active complement to my career.
 Jiu-jitsu requires similar elements like intellectual curiosity, teamwork, and humility, while also countering the unhealthy aspects of spending long hours in front of a computer.
 When I’m not tinkering with software or embedded systems, I am likely engaged in my jiu-jitsu practice.

 I also greatly enjoy learning and sharing my knowledge with others.
-I am involved in sponsoring university students for their senior projects, mentoring interns, and participating in industry advisory board meetings at my local university.
+I'm involved in sponsoring university students for their senior projects, mentoring interns, and participating in industry advisory board meetings at my local university.

 - 🚀 &nbsp;I'm currently working on personal R & D project for crafting
   embedded software that better accomodates change.
-- 💬 &nbsp;Ask me anything related to embedded C/C++, embedded DevOps.
+- 💬 &nbsp;Ask me anything related to embedded C/C++, Rust, or embedded DevOps.
-- 🌱 &nbsp;I'm currently learning embedded Rust, Monorepo patterns, and Hardware in the Loop (HIL) testing methods.
+- 🌱 &nbsp;I'm currently learning embedded Rust, monorepo patterns, and Hardware in the Loop (HIL) testing methods.
 - 📚 Next, I want to improve with embedded Linux using [Yocto](https://www.yoctoproject.org/).

 🔗 &nbsp;**Connect with me**